-Opening in 2019 is the redeveloped Optimist Hill at Diefenbaker Park.
+The redeveloped Optimist Hill Snow Park opened in 2019.
 The winter recreation facility features tubing lanes, areas for tobogganing, downhill skiing and snowboarding and a terrain park with rails, boxes and jumps, and a magic carpet conveyor to carry people to the top of the hill.
 The next phase will include a chalet with concession counter and function rooms.